Table of Contents

 PSR Standards Compatibility: Runner is designed to be compatible with PHP-FIG (PHP Framework Interoperability Group) PSR standards, ensuring that it can seamlessly integrate with various PHP frameworks and libraries.

-Asynchronous Task Processing: It supports asynchronous task processing, allowing developers to offload time-consuming tasks to be handled separately.
+Asynchronous Task Processing: Developers can offload time-consuming tasks for asynchronous handling, allowing the system to process them separately.
 This can be beneficial for improving the responsiveness of web applications.

-Integration with PHP Frameworks: RoadRunner can be integrated with popular PHP frameworks such as Symfony, Laravel, and others.
+Integration with PHP Frameworks: Popular PHP frameworks such as Symfony and Laravel can be integrated with RoadRunner.
 This integration enhances the performance of these frameworks by leveraging RoadRunner’s features.

 WebSockets Support: It supports WebSockets, enabling real-time communication between the server and clients.
 This is particularly useful for applications that require bidirectional communication, such as chat applications or real-time dashboards.